Des Moines Buccaneers: History

 The Buccaneers have also had many players continue to play hockey after completing their USHL career in Des Moines.
 Many players have been given scholarships and move on to play NCAA Division I hockey, while others have gone on to play professional hockey.
 Most notably, Scott Clemmensen, a native of Des Moines, played for the Buccaneers before going to Boston College to play NCAA Division I hockey and then onto the New Jersey Devils and the Florida Panthers.

 Clemmensen later became a co-owner of the Buccaneers as part of Orchard View Sports & Entertainment that purchased the team in 2017.
-Kyle Okposo, who played on the 2005–06 Clark Cup championship team prior to playing for the University of Minnesota and is now playing for the Buffalo Sabres.
+Kyle Okposo, who played on the 2005–06 Clark Cup championship team prior to playing for the University of Minnesota and played 17 seasons in the National Hockey League (NHL) for the New York Islanders, Buffalo Sabres, and Florida Panthers.

 Arena

 The Bucaneers played their home games at Buccaneer Arena since their inception.
 The arena, built in 1962, is nicknamed "The Madhouse on Hickman."
 In 2020, the arena was damaged during the August 2020 Midwest derecho and the team was forced to start the 2020–21 season at Wells Fargo Arena in downtown Des Moines.
-In November 2020, the team announced it would be replacing the old arena as part of a new development at Merle Hay Mall.
-The project will see a 3,500 seat main arena built in what was a Younkers department store, plus other disused sections of the mall turned into three additional community sheets of ice and a 150-room hotel.
-Buccaneer Arena re-opened in January 2021, where the teams plans to play until the new center is complete.